makrai/notes/wang2002-sentence-by-dissect-BERT.md

 # Abstract

-* generate a high quality sentence representation from BERTbased word models
+* generate a high quality sentence representation from BERT-based word models
-* different layers of BERT capture different linguistic properties.
-This allows
+* different layers of BERT capture different linguistic properties
-* fusion information across layers to find better sentence representation.
-In
+* fusion information across layers to find better sentence representation
 * we study the layer-wise pattern of the word representation of deep contextlzd
   * dissecting BERT-based word models through geometric analysis of the space
-  * No further training is required in SBERTWK.
-We
+  * No further training is required in SBERT-WK
 * evaluate SBERT-WK on semantic textual similarity and downstream supervised
-* ten sentencelevel probing tasks are presented for detailed linguistic
+* ten sentence-level probing tasks are presented for detailed linguistic

 # 1 Introduction

 * As reported in [8] and [9], different layers of BERT learns different levels
-  * intermediate layers encode the most transferable features, representation
+  * intermediate layers encode the most transferable features
   * higher layers are more expressive in high-level semantic information
   * information fusion across layers has its potential
 * we: experiments on patterns of the isolated word representation across layers